 The Historyapolis Project is a collaborative endeavor that relies on the complementary skills of academic historians, community researchers, archivists, museum professionals, students and technologists.
 We work together to make history that matters in Minneapolis.

-The Historyapolis Project was started by Kirsten Delegard, a third generation Minneapolitan who is currently a Scholar-in-Residence in the Department of History at Augsburg College.
+The Historyapolis Project was started by Kirsten Delegard, a third generation Minneapolitan who is currently a Scholar-in-Residence in the Department of History at Augsburg University.

 Kirsten holds a Ph.D. in American history from Duke University where she studied the history of women and politics in the United States.
 She published Battling Miss Bolsheviki: The Origins of Female Conservatism in the United States and was also the co-editor, with Nancy A. Hewitt, for the two volume textbook Women, Families and Communities: Readings in American History.